Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Facebook.

-Operational Insight: Tracing the history of digital communication from its early, foundational moments provides context for current social and marketing trends.
-These foundational pop culture trivia questions appeal heavily to Millennials and Gen X.
+Operational Insight: Tracing the origins of digital communication provides useful context for today's social and marketing trends.
+These foundational pop culture trivia questions resonate strongly with Millennials and Generation X.

 18. Global Box Office: Which 1997 epic romance became the highest-grossing film of its time and won 11 Academy Awards?